WSU-mkijowski/lab-1-hashing-Gordon-Sigler/README.md

 * Is there a better way than brute force to attempt to get higher valued coins?

-AS far as I know I don't beleve so.
+As far as I know I don't beleve so.

 * Why or why not?